Nonprofit Certificate Intensive Track

 Student Age Requirement

 The Nonprofit Management Program, a unit of the Duke Office of Continuing Studies, requires that students be at least 18 years of age to register for nonprofit classes.
-However, if you are younger than 18 years old, a part of a nonprofit organization, and wish to attend classes, contact the Nonprofit Management Program Coordinator at 919-681-1025, or Director at 919-668-6743.
+However, if you are younger than 18 years old, a part of a nonprofit organization, and wish to attend classes, contact the Nonprofit Management Associate Director, Mary Sherk at mary.sherk@duke.edu, or Director, Nancy Love at nancy.love@duke.edu.
 Students are not matriculated Duke University students and university student privileges do not apply to Continuing Studies students.

 Bad Checks